RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ○ Section 51(i) reads:
 ○ Section 51(ii) and incidental power
 ● Relevance of Proportionality; Purposive Powers
-○ Proportionality def refers to the idea that “there should be a reasonable relationship or balance between an end and the means used to achieve that end”
+○ Proportionality def refers to the idea that "there should be a reasonable relationship or balance between an end and the means used to achieve that end"
 ○ Purposive power
 ○ Proportionality and incidental power
 Week 3: First Nations People and the Constitution and the Race Power